View Featured Offers >>

 Fluorescent signal may be diminished if slides are not imaged within 8 hr of staining.
 Ensure that slides are imaged as soon as possible after staining, within 8 hr max.

-It is possible that fewer than 8 complete rounds of amplification were performed during the manual protocol.
+It's possible that fewer than 8 complete rounds of amplification were performed during the manual protocol.
 Use the checklists provided in the manual protocol during these steps.

-It is possible that fewer than 6 complete rounds of amplification were performed during the BOND RX protocol.
+It's possible that fewer than 6 complete rounds of amplification were performed during the BOND RX protocol.
 Use the checklists provided in the BOND RX protocol during these steps.

 While all antibodies are thoroughly validated for use in many tissues, tissue quality and expression levels vary.
-Increasing the amount of antibody (2-fold) will increase signal intensity.
+Increasing the amount of antibody 2-fold will increase signal intensity.

 Missing one fluorescent signal